unfolding-io/Astrogency/README.md

 open `https://localhost:4321/setup`

 And sync your Datasources, Components, and stories. it is best to first delete before syncing.
+_if a sync or delete fails, try to refresh the page ant try again._

 ![Astrorante](https://astrorante.unfolding.io/screenshots/sync.png)